Rock Hill, South Carolina Therapists

 • A Low Median Household Income: The average median income for Rock Hill families is $41,291, which is $14,000 less than the national average and could lead to feelings of anxiety for those who are providing for their families;

-• A Rise in Mental Illness Among Teens: Rock Hill has seen a definite increase in high schoolers who are depressed, feel hopeless or have contemplated suicide.
-Family pressures, bullying and living at or below the poverty level are likely contributing to these issues;
+• A Rise in Mental Illness Among Teens: Rock Hill has seen a definite increase in high schoolers who are depressed, feel hopeless, or have contemplated suicide.
+Family pressures, bullying, and living at or below the poverty level are likely contributing to these issues;

 • Racial Issues: Rock Hill demographics reveal a large gap between the number of white residents to black, Hispanic, and Asian populations, which could lead to feelings of isolation for minority residents.

 Rock Hill mental health professionals are also seeing a shocking rise in schizophrenia cases among elementary school children, with some individuals being diagnosed as young as age five.
-Some experts believe that these young children are being affected both at home and at school, but especially by social media in cases where its usage may not be monitored effectively.
-Other factors that may contributing to these mental health issues include physical and mental abuse, divorce and a lack of stability in their lives overall.
+Some experts believe that these young children are being affected both at home and at school, especially by social media in cases where its usage may not be monitored effectively.
+Other factors that may contribute to these mental health issues include physical and mental abuse, divorce, and a lack of stability in their lives overall.

 The Challenges of Finding a Therapist in Rock Hill

 Finding access to mental health care can be a considerable obstacle for people living in Rock Hill.
-While individuals from the ages of 6-17 are typically covered through their parents insurance, this leaves other groups at risk when it comes to a lack of effective health insurance for their mental health needs.
+While individuals from the ages of 6-17 are typically covered through their parent’s insurance, this leaves other groups at risk when it comes to a lack of effective health insurance for their mental health needs.
 For example, people in the city aged 18-24 and those who are over the age of 75 are least likely to have coverage.
 Of these groups, women are more likely to have coverage than men.

 Poverty may also play a role when it comes to Rock Hill residents finding access to the treatment they need.
 Those who live below the poverty line are not likely to have coverage or any means of transportation into areas where help is available.
 While the city does have a public transportation system, those who live in rural areas of Rock Hill may not have the means to reach bus stops.